igfarm/speaker-stand/README.md

 - `base_width`: Distance between two legs.
 - `leg_odiam`: Outside diamater of leg PVC pipe.
 - `leg_idiam`: Inside diamater of leg PVC pipe.
-- `truss_odiam`: Outside diamater of truss PVC pipe.
-- `truss_idiam`: Inside diamater of truss PVC pipe.

-Adjust these parameters to tailor the stand to your requirements.
+Adjust these and other parameters to tailor the stand to your requirements.

 Additional display options include toggling the visibility of the spikes, top plate, and inner diameter PVC pipe.